blackpeps/dbmslab2023/04. Creation, modification, configuration and deletion command/readme.md

 ```

 ## RESULT

+> Right Side

-Query to create, modify, configure and delete database using DDL commands has executed successfully and the output obtained
+Query to create, modify, configure and delete the database using DDL commands has executed successfully and the output obtained